hapax/hapax.github.io/assets/chandra.md

 Quotable
 </span>

-The solar system is not so different from an atom.
+Though they differ in size by many orders of magnitude, the solar system and the atom are not so different.
 Both involve smaller bodies (electrons/planets) orbiting a much larger central body (nucleus/sun) under the influence of a central force (electrostatics/gravity).